chunglabmit/scout/docs/_sources/test_data.rst.txt

         data/dataset/cyto_sample_index.npy -i data/dataset/cyto_profiles.npy \
         -o data/dataset/cyto_profiles_sample.npy -v

+This will create numpy arrays containing a random sample of radial profiles and the corresponding index from the original array of profiles.
 Then, we would compute clusters of cytoarchitectures across all organoids by combining sampled profiles and using the :code:`determine cyto clusters.ipynb` notebook.
 You can access and use these notebooks by starting a Jupyter server within the SCOUT Docker container:

 .. code-block:: bash